ScriptTactics/MeshtasticDiscordBot/readme.md

 DISCORD_TOKEN=
 ```

-GUILDID is the ID of the server
+- GUILDID is the ID of the server
-CLIENTID is the ID of the BOt
+- CLIENTID is the ID of the Bot
-DISCORD_TOKEN is the token of the bot
+- DISCORD_TOKEN is the token of the bot